Skip to content

 What are RSAT tools?

-How to install RSAT on Windows 11
+How do I install RSAT on Windows 11?

 1. Right-click on the Start icon, then click Settings.